oddcamp/gatsby-starter-oddcamp/README.md

 2. Implements [sass-boilerplate](https://github.com/kollegorna/sass-boilerplate) and [sass-utils](https://github.com/kollegorna/sass-utils)
 3. Implements [styled-components](https://www.styled-components.com) with variable porting from SASS

+## Our Wordpress setup

+There's commented out code for our default Wordpress workflow inside this starter. in [`gatsby-config.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-config.js) we have the block for config for `gatsby-source-wordpress`.
+We always use https and acf with an Option page for global settings(Mostly our custom Meta setup).
+We limit the includesRoutes to gain some speed and use a normalizer to prepare the slugs to be valid.

+For the custom meta setup we have 2 graphql fragments for ease of use.
+One for [Post](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/src/fragments/meta-wp-post.js) and another for [Page](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/src/fragments/meta-wp-page.js).
+Generally we use fragments as much as possible for making it easier to change ACF names etc.

+For [`gatsby-node.js`](https://github.com/kollegorna/gatsbyjs-boilerplate/blob/master/gatsby-node.js) we have the `createPage` block where we generate all the pages.
+We usually map a javascript template file to an wordpress template for our customers to be able to create different style of pages.

 ### Meta icons explanation (`gatsby-config.js`)

 Make two 512x512 icons and replace: